BillCarsonFr/wires-mgmt/README.md

 Node Balsamiq Tool
 ================

-If you are using Basalmiq, you know that you must have one file per mockup screen.
+If you are using Balsamiq, you know that you must have one file per mockup screen.
 So you probably reach the point where you have tons of files.
 I needed a simple tool to quickly see my files and know:

 - If a screen is considered complete or not